Sub sandwich rolls

 Directions:

-8:00 amCombine all ingredients into a large bowl or the bowl of your stand mixer.
+8:00 amCombine the flour, sugar, salt, and yeast into a large bowl or the bowl of your stand mixer.
+Give all of the dry ingredients a good stir.
+Then add olive oil and water.

 If using a stand mixer, using your dough hook, mix on medium speed for 8 minutes or until the dough is smooth and pulled away from the bowl.
 After the mixer has done its work, turn the dough out onto a lightly oiled or floured surface and knead with your hands until you have a nice smooth, round dough ball - one or two minutes.